katarinasupe/Minesweeper/README.md

 # Minesweeper
-Web based game implemented using AJAX for game data and canvas for drawing the game cells.
+Web based game implemented using AJAX to get the given game data and canvas for drawing the game cells.